-Pacific Ethanol Pekin, Inc., or Pekin, has a \$64.0 million term loan facility that matures on August 20, 2021 and a \$32.0 million revolving credit facility that matures on February 1, 2022.
-The Pekin credit facilities are secured by a first-priority security interest in all of Pekin's assets.
-Interest accrues under the Pekin credit facilities at an annual rate equal to the 30-day LIBOR plus 3.75%, payable monthly.
-Pekin is required to make quarterly principal payments in the amount of \$3.5 million on the term loan beginning on May 20, 2017 and a principal payment of \$4.5 million at maturity on August 20, 2021.
-Pekin is required to pay monthly in arrears a fee on any unused portion of the revolving credit facility at a rate of 0.75% per annum.
-Prepayment of these facilities is subject to a prepayment penalty.
-Under the terms of the credit facilities, Pekin is required to maintain not less than \$20.0 million in working capital and an annual debt coverage ratio of not less than 1.25 to 1.0.
+Pacific Ethanol Pekin, Inc., or PE Pekin, has a \$60.5 million term loan facility that matures on August 20, 2021 and a \$32.0 million revolving credit facility that matures on February 1, 2022.
+The PE Pekin credit facilities are secured by a first-priority security interest in all of PE Pekin's assets.
+Interest accrues under the PE Pekin credit facilities at an annual rate equal to the 30-day LIBOR plus 4.00%, payable monthly.
+PE Pekin is required to make quarterly principal payments in the amount of \$3.5 million on the term loan beginning on August 20, 2017 and a principal payment of \$4.5 million at maturity on August 20, 2021.
+PE Pekin is required to pay monthly in arrears a fee on any unused portion of the revolving credit facilities, PE Pekin is required to maintain working capital of not less than \$17.5 million from August 31, 2017 through December 31, 2017 and working capital of not less than \$20.0 million from January 1, 2018 and continuing at all times thereafter.
+In addition, PE Pekin is required to maintain an annual debt coverage ratio of not less than 1.25 to 1.0.